My friend Henry’s dog Hogan died.

 “Okay, right.
 Come to my house then.
 It’s easy to find, and I’ll drive.”

 Henry got Hogan when Hogan was two months old.
 He was named after the great golfer (and gentleman) Ben Hogan.
-Henry was a Portuguese Water Dog and, unlike any other dog I’ve ever met, instead of coming up to greet (and sniff) you when you entered his home, would stay seated and wag his tail sweetly.
-He just sort of expected you to go to him, but felt sheepish about it because he was raised with proper manners, so he would lower his nozzle while looking up at you.
+Henry was a Portuguese Water Dog, a breed of dog with many great attributes, but chief among them for Henry’s purposes is that they have hair, not fur, and wouldn’t trigger Henry’s allergies.
+Unlike any other dog, instead of coming up to greet (and sniff) you when you entered his home, Hogan would stay seated and wag his tail sweetly.
+He just sort of expected you to go to him, but felt sheepish about it because he was raised with proper manners, so he would lower his nozzle while coyly looking up at you, almost flirtatiously.
 (It was due to his arthritis, I think, his whole coy thing.)

 Here’s a better picture of Hogan.